FAQ about classes

 How long is the class and when can you do it?

-Currently, my active bystander program is configured as 2 two-hour evening or afternoon classes.
+My adult active bystander program is configured as 2 two-hour evening or afternoon classes.
 I also run it as a single 4-hour daytime class.
+The programs designed for adolescents are two hours long.

 What are the requirements for a venue?